abi4010132/NLP-Final-Project/README.md

 ## Usage
 ### Downloading data
-We have provided a small sample (100) of the cleaned dataset for you to train on.\
+We have provided a small sample (100) of the cleaned dataset for you to train on, as the whole dataset is too big to upload on GitHub.\
-If you would like to reproduce the data cleaning process, you can download the whole dataset from [here](https://www.kaggle.com/datasets/praneshmukhopadhyay/amazon-questionanswer-dataset?select=single_qna.csv).
+You can download the whole dataset from [here](https://www.kaggle.com/datasets/praneshmukhopadhyay/amazon-questionanswer-dataset?select=single_qna.csv), if you would like to reproduce the data cleaning process.\
 Make sure you store it in the data folder.
 ## Run whole process
 To reproduce our results, you can run the 'main.py' file in your terminal as follows: